-As we celebrate the 30th anniversary of ISHI, we would like to acknowledge the people that have made this meeting successful – you!
-Throughout the year, we will be showcasing people in the field of forensic science on our social media pages, just like you.
+We would like to acknowledge the people that have made this meeting successful – you!
 We know that it takes a special kind of person to do forensics work, and wondered, what do you like most about being a forensic scientist?

 Sonia Kakkar – PGIMER Chandigarh